The gorgeous Skógafoss belongs to most popular waterfalls in Iceland and this means something in this country of thousands of waterfalls.

 Not too far, some 2.5 km to the east is another giant waterfall – the 30 m (40 m?) tall Kvernufoss.

 According to a legend in the pool below the Skógafoss an early Viking settler Þrasi Þórólfsson buried a chest with gold.

 Iceland is said to be the land of over 10,000 waterfalls.
-This amounts to about one waterfall for every 10 square kilometres, which makes Iceland the most densely such covered country on Earth.
-With so many it is hardly surprising that Iceland can boast of some of the most beautiful waterfalls in the world.
+This amounts to about one waterfall for every 10 square kilometers, which makes Iceland the most densely covered country on Earth.
+With so many, it is hardly surprising that Iceland can boast of some of the most beautiful waterfalls in the world.
 This book is a guide to over 100 of those waterfalls, with references to 50 more.

 Boris Buschardt is an award-winning landscape photographer with 30 years of experience.
-In six trips from 2008 to 2016 he captured the magic and great diversity of Iceland in an unrivaled way.
-The book contains 165 large high quality images of all the wild places of Iceland including the most spectacular waterfalls, glaciers, canyons, black beaches, ice caves and lava fields in the remote highlands as well as the underwater world of the Silfra fissure and the lively culture scene and architecture of Reykjavik.
+In six trips from 2008 to 2016, he captured the magic and great diversity of Iceland in an unrivaled way.
+The book contains 165 large high-quality images of all the wild places of Iceland including the most spectacular waterfalls, glaciers, canyons, black beaches, ice caves, and lava fields in the remote highlands as well as the underwater world of the Silfra fissure and the lively cultural scene and architecture of Reykjavik.